OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 The creature is under your control for 24 hours, after which it stops obeying any command you have given it.
 To maintain control of the creature for another 24 hours, you must cast this spell on the creature before the current 24-hour period ends.
 This use of the spell reasserts your control over up to three creatures you have animated with this spell, rather than animating new ones.

-**_At Higher Levels._** When you cast this spell using a 7th-level spell slot, you can animate or reassert control over four ghouls.
+**_At Higher Levels_**.
+When you cast this spell using a 7th-level spell slot, you can animate or reassert control over four ghouls.
 When you cast this spell using an 8th-level spell slot, you can animate or reassert control over five ghouls or two ghasts or wights.
 When you cast this spell using a 9th-level spell slot, you can animate or reassert control over six ghouls, three ghasts or wights, or two mummies.

 ##### Creation